Payal2000/Netflix_Dashboard/README.md

 1. Clone this repository.
 2. Open the Tableau workbook (if included) or refer to `Netflix.png` for dashboard insights.
-3. Optionally run preprocessing scripts located in the `/scripts` directory.

 ## 📌 Use Cases